-We used the very recipe that my mother had taught me … the one that her mother had shared with her a long time ago.
+-by Mary May Larmoyeux– Not too long ago a granddaughter and I made Mamoo’s sugar cookies together.
+We used the very recipe that my mother had taught me … the one that her mother taught her a long time ago.

-I told my granddaughter about my mother bringing a batch of her sugar cookies to Pops and me when our oldest son (her dad) was born prematurely.
+I told my granddaughter about my mom bringing a batch of her sugar cookies to Pops and me when our oldest child (my granddaughter’s father) was born prematurely.
 When Mom did that, she was doing more than bringing us something sweet to eat.
 She was speaking the language of love.

 - Cream butter with sugar.
 Add eggs.

 - Shift flour and baking powder and add.

 - Finally, add vanilla (and milk if needed)

 - Form a roll with the dough, refrigerate for an hour or so, and then slice;

 OR chill dough and then roll out and cut dough into shapes.
 Add colored sugar, sprinkles, etc. before baking.

 - Bake in 350 degree oven until for about 10-12 minutes

 *When I made sugar cookies the other day, the dough was too think, so I added some almond milk.
 Also, I sprinkled the dough with almond flour when I rolled them out.